Yayaka/Amorphos/specification/connection-protocol.md

 ## Specification

-A specification of connection protocol MUST contain a name and a version and MAY contain parameters to configure.
+A specification of connection protocol contains following descriptions:

+- MUST its name
+- MUST its version
+- MUST how to establish a connection and how to transmit
+- MAY parameters to configure.

 A name SHOULD match the regular expression "[a-z0-9-]" and A version MUST be a semver.